Program Areas

 The GAEV Project was initiated in August 2004 with REAP-Canada, Njawara Agricultural Training Centre, AVISU, and NARI.
 The partners implemented the Agro-Ecological Village Development model in three villages to reduce poverty, enhance food security, increase self-reliance and reduce environmental degradation.
 The project also introduced the Mayon Turbo Stove (MTS) into communities in CRD and North Bank Division (NBD) as a pilot project to help alleviate pressure on deforestation from fuelwood gathering.

-During implementation, the GEAD and GAEV projects achieved the following:
+During implementation, the GEAD, GAEV and GGIGS projects achieved the following:

-• PRA's were conducted in 5 rural communities, the results of which were used during Participatory Action Planning sessions to develop a project workplan and action plan for ecological agriculture development
+• PRA's were conducted in 15 rural communities, the results of which were used during Participatory Action Planning sessions to develop a project work-plan and action plan for ecological agriculture development

-• 41 learning farms/gardens successfully established, applying the methods introduced in farmer training in different soil conditions and on a diversity of improved field crops and vegetables, including maize, millet, sweet potato, cassava, rice, groundnut and fodders.
-Adaptation success for these crops was also assessed
+• 81 learning farms/gardens successfully established, applying the methods introduced in farmer training in different soil conditions and on a diversity of improved field crops and vegetables, including maize, millet, sweet potato, cassava, rice, groundnut, cowpea and fodders.
+Adaptation success for these crops was also assessed.

 • "Hungry season" learning gardens established to test dry season vegetables and fruits such as such as eggplant, sweet pepper, hot pepper, okra, tomato, cowpea, pigeon pea, Jordan black bean, sweet corn, eggplant lettuce, cabbage, bitter tomato and onion.